anaximeno/anaximeno/README.md

 # Sup :v:

-I am a student of the Computer and Informatics Engineering course at UniCV looking for interesting stuff related to Software Engineering and/or Artificial Intelligence.
+I am a student of the Computer and Informatics Engineering course at UniCV looking for learning and applicating techniques related to Software Engineering and/or Artificial Intelligence.
+I am in a constant learning process and my projects are created depending of what I am studying or the ideas I had.

 ### :star2: Objectives